xytmhy/MMF-Net-Multi-Focus-Image-Fusion/README.md

 Acknowledgement
 ----
-Our model is trained on generated dataset, and some of the original images come from Adobe Alpha Matting and Microsoft COCO datasets.
+Our model is trained on generated dataset, and some of the original images come from the Adobe Alpha Matting and Microsoft COCO datasets.

 Citation
 ----